JohnEMSammons/pixelbook2013/README.md

 kblight t
 keyboard light will toggle from min to max

-set up keyboard shortcut using the included keyboard file: dconf load /org/gnome/settings-daemon/plugins/media-keys/ < kbdsettings
+set up resolution and keyboard shortcuts:

-add .xprofile to ~/ directory to get custom resolution support.
+./setup.sh